by Sujith Silva

 2001 – Isipathana College captained by Ranga Perera beat St. Peter’s College captained by Dilan Abeygoonewardena by 20-17 to win the President’s Trophy.

 2004 – Kingswood College under Fazil Marija retained the President’s Trophy after beating Wesley College in the finals (33-13) at Nittawela Stadium and ended as unbeaten double champions.
-Earlier in the tournament Wesleyites managed to beat St. Joseph’s College (18-14) in the quarterfinals, Ananda College (who beat Isipathana College in the quarterfinals 18-16) in the semi-finals while Kingswoodians beat Antonians (who beat Thomians 17-0) in the semi-finals after beating Sylvestrians in the quarterfinals.
-This was the first time President’s Trophy finals was played in Kandy while Royal once again opted out due to matches clashing with traditional Bradby fixture.
+Earlier in the tournament, Wesleyites managed to beat St. Joseph’s College (18-14) in the quarterfinals, Ananda College (who beat Isipathana College in the quarterfinals 18-16) in the semi-finals while Kingswoodians beat Antonians (who beat Thomians 17-0) in the semi-finals after beating Sylvestrians in the quarterfinals.
+This was the first time the President’s Trophy finals were played in Kandy while Royal once again opted out due to matches clashing with traditional Bradby fixtures.
 Premier Trophy was suspended from A Division.

 2005 – Kingswood College under Eranda Weerakody and coached by Ronnie Ibrahim did the repeat, 3rd successive year to win the knockouts only to be achieved after Thomians (1989-1991) as they beat St. Peter’s College led by Sajith Adikari by 23-3 at Sugathadasa Stadium.
-Peterites in the league held Kingswoodians to a 17 all draw which was the only match Kings could not win in the entire season as Kingswood College went on to win the grand double unbeaten.
-St.Anthony’s College who remained unbeaten in B Group and made it to the President’s trophy but lost to Peterites (18-13) in the semi-finals at CR & FC.
-Meanwhile Kingswood College beat Wesley College in the 1st semi-final in extra time after game ended in a 6 all draw at Longden place.
+Peterites in the league held Kingswoodians to a 17-all draw which was the only match Kings could not win in the entire season as Kingswood College went on to win the grand double unbeaten.
+St.Anthony’s College remained unbeaten in B Group and made it to the President’s trophy but lost to Peterites (18-13) in the semi-finals at CR & FC.
+Meanwhile, Kingswood College beat Wesley College in the 1st semi-final in extra time after the game ended in a 6-all draw at Longden Place.
 Isipathana College won the Premier Trophy for B Group by beating Science College (26-15).
-Both tournaments were played during the month of October which was unprecedented till then.
+Both tournaments were played during October which was unprecedented till then.

 2006 – St. Peter’s College under Harendra Ariyawardena broke the Kingswood stronghold to clinch the President’s Trophy finals by beating Kingswoodians 8-3 at Royal Sports Complex and won the Double Championship, their first title since 1995.
-Earlier St. Peter’s College beat their traditional rivals St. Joseph’s College (18-0) in the quarterfinals and St. Anthony’s College (30-14) in semi-finals while Kingswoodians had the better of Isipathana in the semi-finals.
-Nalanda College won the Premier trophy (for B Group) be beating Mahanama College (22 – 11).
-The schools rugby season was marred by poor spectator behaviour, legal battles between schools and SLSRA.
-The President’s Trophy tournament was once again held during the month of October.
+Earlier St. Peter’s College beat their traditional rivals St. Joseph’s College (18-0) in the quarterfinals and St. Anthony’s College (30-14) in the semi-finals while Kingswoodians had the better of Isipathana in the semi-finals.
+Nalanda College won the Premier trophy (for B Group) beating Mahanama College (22 – 11).
+The school’s rugby season was marred by poor spectator behaviour and legal battles between schools and SLSRA.
+The President’s Trophy tournament was once again held during October.

 Read more: About hooliganism in schools sports https://www.quadrangle.lk/local-news/we-take-a-stand-against/